 On the other hand, tens or hundreds more of distributed APs in user-centric UDNs impose additional constraints on the design of backhaul connections.
-Unlike traditional macrocell, in which a dedicated, high-capacity wired backhaul exists, e.g., optical fiber and digital subscriber line connections, it is impractical and uneconomical for every AP to be connected via fiber backhauling to the core networks [9].
+Unlike traditional macrocell, in which a dedicated, high-capacity wired backhaul exists, e.g., optical fiber and digital subscriber line connections, it is impractical and uneconomical for every AP to be connected via fiber backhauling to core networks [9].
 This is due to the dramatic increase in deployment cost and possible geographical limitations for placement, e.g., hard-to-reach locations of APs in urban areas.
-An alternative is to utilize the wireless backhauling, which allows low-cost plug-and-play APs to employ over-the-air links to the MBS for backhauling.
-To reduce computational complexity of wireless backhaul design and to improve system efficiency of wireless access, there is a need to apply the clustering scheme to classify all the APs into a specific disjoint part based on feasible policy, e.g., channel condition and spatial location.
-Given this context, it is critical to manage the interference in wireless backhaul connections, especially for the intercluster interference in downlink transmission [10, 11].
-Recently, multiple-antenna techniques have been regarded as a promising solution to achieve both higher SE and powerful interference mitigation via transmit beamforming [12].
-Thus, a natural idea is to link beamforming and wireless backhaul downlink together to manage the interference intelligently.
-In the wireless backhaul, with multiple antennas at the MBS, downlink beamforming can be used to simultaneously transmit the weighted signals to the APs in different clusters by concentrating the signal power to the intended AP while reducing the interference generated to the other APs.
+An alternative is to utilize wireless backhauling, which allows low-cost plug-and-play APs to employ over-the-air links to the MBS for backhauling.
+To reduce computational complexity of wireless backhaul design and to improve system efficiency of wireless access, there is a need to apply the clustering scheme to classify all the APs into a disjoint part based on feasible policy, e.g., channel condition and spatial location.
+Given this context, it is critical to manage the interference in wireless backhaul connections, especially for inter-cluster interference in downlink transmission [10, 11].
+Recently, multiple-antenna techniques have been regarded as a promising solution to achieve both higher SE and powerful interference mitigation via transmit beamforming [12, 13], especially for multi-user downlink multiple-input multiple-output (MIMO) scenarios [14, 15, 16].
+Thus, a natural idea is to link beamforming and wireless backhaul together to manage the interference intelligently.
+In wireless backhaul, with multiple antennas at the MBS, downlink beamforming can be used to simultaneously transmit the weighted signals to APs in different clusters by concentrating the signal power to an intended AP while reducing the interference generated to other APs.